mapninja/Wrigley_Program_Hawaii_Exercises/ReadMe.md

 * Creating a map layout

 ###Module 2: Geoprocessing of Spatial Data (3 hours)
-A series of demonstrations and exercises designed to introduce some of the most common spatial analysis and measurement techniques.
+A series of demonstrations and exercises designed to continue the introduction to spatial analysis and familiarize students with some of the most common spatial analysis and measurement techniques and concepts.
 ####Topics:
 * Basic attribute statistics
 * Spatial allocation